Limitations and Implications

 Implications

-In Minnesota, we identify ASD much later than when first concerns are reported.
-The median age of the first ASD diagnosis for 8-year-olds was 4 years and 11 months, which was the latest age across the ADDM Network.
-We found that 4-year-old children are being identified with ASD at 1.5 times the rate of 8-year-old children, which indicates that identification is happening more frequently at earlier ages.
-Nonetheless, the late age of identification is concerning due to the critical importance of early identification and intervention.
+In Minnesota, we identify autism much later than when first concerns are reported.
+The median age of the first autism diagnosis for 8-year-olds was 4 years and 7 months.
+This lag is concerning due to the critical importance of early identification and intervention.
 Many states, including MN, have invested in early intervention to help children and families gain access to early intervention services.
-For example, Minnesota’s Early Intensive Developmental and Behavioral Intervention (EIDBI) Benefit provides early intensive intervention for people with ASD and related conditions.
-To learn more about the EIDBI benefit follow this link:
+For example, Minnesota’s Early Intensive Developmental and Behavioral Intervention (EIDBI) Benefit provides early intensive intervention for people with autism and related conditions.
+To learn more about the EIDBI benefit, follow this link:

 https://mn.gov/dhs/partners-and-providers/news-initiatives-reports-workgroups/long-term-services-and-supports/eidbi/eidbi.jsp

-Minnesota experienced marked reductions in ASD evaluations and identifications with the onset of the COVID-19 pandemic in March 2020.
-These reductions persisted through the end of 2020 in Minnesota and two other states, while 8 ADDM sites showed a recovery of evaluations and identifications to close to pre-pandemic levels.
+Minnesota experienced marked reductions in autism evaluations and identifications with the onset of the COVID-19 pandemic in March 2020.
+These reductions persisted through the end of 2020 in Minnesota, recovered for periods of 2021, and declined again in 2022.

 Limitations

-The findings in this report reflect a small number of children concentrated in a large metropolitan area and may not generalize to other parts of Minnesota.
+The findings in this report reflect a small number of children concentrated in a large metropolitan area and may not reflect prevalence across the entire state.

-The numbers of 4- and 8-year-old children with ASD from some racial/ethnic groups are small, and their prevalence estimates will be less precise than estimates for larger-sized populations.
-Confidence intervals show the range in which we are 95% confident that true prevalence lies, and a larger confidence interval means less precision (e.g., 14.4–25.0 for Asian/Pacific Islander 4-year-old children).
+The numbers of 8-year-old children with autism from some racial/ethnic groups are small, and their prevalence estimates will be less precise than estimates for larger-sized populations.
+Confidence intervals show the range in which we are 95% confident that true prevalence lies, and a larger confidence interval means less precision (e.g., 39.3–59.8 for Multiracial children).
 This tells us we should use caution before drawing conclusions about differences between some groups.

-MN-ADDM reviewed records from participating public school special education programs but did not review private school education records or all charter school education records within our geographic area.
-Similarly, if a child was identified with ASD in a clinic outside of those included in MN-ADDM’s geographic area, their health records may not have been captured.
-Incomplete information could lead to misclassifying children’s cognitive ability, overestimating the age when they were first evaluated or when ASD was identified, or failing to capture that the children were identified as having ASD.
+MN-ADDM reviewed records from participating public school special education programs but did not review private school education records or all charter school education records in our geographic area.
+Similarly, if a child was identified with autism in a clinic outside of those included in MN-ADDM’s geographic area, their health records may not have been captured.
+Incomplete information could lead to misclassifying children’s cognitive ability, overestimating the age when they were first evaluated or when autism was identified, or failing to capture that the children were identified as having autism.